GGolfz/portfolio/README.md

 Glad to see you!
 My name is Wisarut Kitticharoenphonngam.
 You can call me **Golf**.

-I am a sophomore student in Computer Science, School of Information Technology, King Mongkut's University of Technology Thonburi (KMUTT).
+I am a junior student in Computer Science, School of Information Technology, King Mongkut's University of Technology Thonburi (KMUTT).

 I am interested in Competitive Programming, Website Development both Front-end and Back-end, Application Development on a portable device in terms of native and cross-platform including Data Science, Cybersecurity, Game Development, and Artificial Intelligence.